joshkgarber/kumpel/README.md

 # Kumpel

-An LLM-assisted flashcard-based German language learning utility.
+An LLM-assisted German language learning utility.

 This project utilizes the Google Generative Language API (Gemini API).
 You need your own API key and running the program may incur costs.